basho/basho_docs/source/languages/en/riak/ops/building/benchmarking.md

 #### http_raw_disconnect_frequency

 How often, in seconds or number of operations, the HTTP clients (workers) should forcibly disconnect from the server.

-Default is `{http_raw_disconnect_frequency, infinity}`. (never forcibly disconnect)
+The default is `{http_raw_disconnect_frequency, infinity}` (which means that Basho Bench should never forcibly disconnect).

 ```erlang
 % Disconnect after 60 seconds